skywarth/annals-of-disco/medicine/physical/ailments.md

 - Primary symptom is burning sensation on urination.
 - But be careful: Usually doesn't show any symptom !
 So hard to diagnose.
 - Far likely to be found on young adults
+- Name comes from the Ancient Greek (200 AD): "an unwanted discharge of semen"
+- Men have 20% chance to obtain it whilist women have 60-80%.

 ### Tuberculosis
 - Two main states.
 Latent TB and Active TB.